WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Methods/refresh.md

 ## Description

-The `refresh()` method refreshes the Dossier object with new information from the Enterprise Server.
+The `refresh()` method refreshes the Dossier object with new information from the Enterprise or Studio Server.

 ## Examples